Kyome22/SVG2Path/README.md

 # SVG2Path

-Convert SVG to Path of SwiftUI
+- Convert SVG to Path of SwiftUI.
+- Output codes of the Path.

 ## Usage